 Another way to think of the p-value is as a more user-friendly expression of how many standard deviations away from the normal a given observation is.
 For example, in a one-tailed test of significance for a normally-distributed variable like the difference of two means, a result which is 1.6448 standard deviations away (1.6448σ) results in a p-value of 0.05.

 There are different ways to arrive at a p-value depending on the assumption about the underlying distribution.
-In this significance calculator we support two such distributions: the Student's T-distribution and the normal Z-distribution (Gaussian).
+This tool supports two such distributions: the Student's T-distribution and the normal Z-distribution (Gaussian) resulting in a T test and a Z test, respectively.

-In both cases you need to start by estimating the variance and standard deviation, then derive the standard error of the mean, after which a standard score is calculated using the formula :
+In both cases, to find the p-value start by estimating the variance and standard deviation, then derive the standard error of the mean, after which a standard score is found using the formula :

 X (read "X bar") is the arithmetic mean of the population baseline or the control, μ0 is the observed mean / treatment group mean, while σx is the standard error of the mean (SEM, or standard deviation of the error of the mean).

-When calculating a p-value using the Z-distribution the formula is Φ(Z) or Φ(-Z) for lower and upper-tailed tests, respectively. Φ is the standard normal cumulative distribution function.
+When calculating a p-value using the Z-distribution the formula is Φ(Z) or Φ(-Z) for lower and upper-tailed tests, respectively. Φ is the standard normal cumulative distribution function and a Z-score is computed.

 When using the T-distribution the formula is Tn(Z) or Tn(-Z) for lower and upper-tailed tests, respectively.
-Tn is the cumulative distribution function for a T-distribution with n degrees of freedom.
+Tn is the cumulative distribution function for a T-distribution with n degrees of freedom and so a T-score is computed.

 Why do we need a p-value?

 However, it is obvious that the evidential input of the data is not the same, demonstrating that communicating just the observed proportions or their difference (effect size) is not enough to estimate and communicate the evidential strength of the experiment.
 In order to fully describe the evidence and associated uncertainty, several statistics need to be communicated, for example, the sample size, sample proportions and the shape of the error distribution.
 Their interaction is not trivial to understand, so communicating them separately makes it very difficult for one to grasp what information is present in the data.
-What would you infer if I told you the observed proportions are 10% and 12%, the sample sizes are 10,000 users each, and the error distribution is binomial?
+What would you infer if told that the observed proportions are 0.1 and 0.12 (e.g. conversion rate of 10% and 12%), the sample sizes are 10,000 users each, and the error distribution is binomial?

 Instead of communicating several statistics, a single statistic was developed that communicates all the necessary information in one piece: the p-value.
-It was first derived in the late 18-th century by Pierre-Simon Laplace, when he observed data about a million births that showed an excess of boys, compared to girls.
-Using the calculation of significance, he argued that the effect was real, but unexplained at the time.
-We know this now to be true, and there are several explanations for the phenomena coming from evolutionary biology.
-Statistical significance calculations were formally introduced in the early 20-th century by Pearson and popularized by Sir Ronald Fisher in his work, most notably "The Design of Experiments" (1935) .
+A p-value was first derived in the late 18-th century by Pierre-Simon Laplace, when he observed data about a million births that showed an excess of boys, compared to girls.
+Using the calculation of significance he argued that the effect was real but unexplained at the time.
+We know this now to be true and there are several explanations for the phenomena coming from evolutionary biology.
+Statistical significance calculations were formally introduced in the early 20-th century by Pearson and popularized by Sir Ronald Fisher in his work, most notably "The Design of Experiments" (1935) in which p-values were featured extensively.
+In business settings significance levels and p-values see widespread use in process control and various business experiments (such as online A/B tests, i.e. as part of conversion rate optimization, marketing optimization, etc.).

 How to interpret a statistically significant result / low p-value